FlaviaBertoni/automatic-analytics-trigger/README.md

   _Default value:  `['show']`_
 - **target**: the element you want to listen `events` and `mutations`.
   _Default value: `documentElement`_
+- **maxAncestorsChecks**: maximum elements depth that events will be captured.
+  _Default value: 5

 ```js
 const callback = (dataEvent) => dataLayer.push(dataEvent);